-You can telephone Nestlé on the freephone number
+You can telephone Nestlé on the (UK) freephone number 0800 00 00 30 or send a message via its website http://www.nestle.com/

-For further information on what has been achieved since the first boycott was launched 30 years ago, and why the boycott was relaunched and continues today, click here.
+For further information on what has been achieved thanks to pressure from the boycott and why it continues to be important, click here.

 If you have suggestions or designs you would like us to add to this page, please email mikebrady<AT>babymilkaction.org